-- There's many different players selling their version of CX that suits their product and service offerings. - Consulting organizations like Bain and Forrester are doing a better job of marketing their version of CX, whether it's better or not. - Technology companies are selling their solutions as complete CX solutions when they are not. - CXPA seems to have the most comprehensive and appliable framework to all businesses. - CX is understood to exist, be important, but no one can get their arms around what it is for business. - We know how to do CX, but not what it is. - CX as a practitioner discipline may be mature, but CX as a business discipline is unknown.
+- There's many different players selling their version of CX that suits their product and service offerings. - Consulting organizations like Bain and Forrester are doing a better job of marketing their version of CX, whether it's better or not. - Technology companies are selling their solutions as complete CX solutions when they are not. - CXPA seems to have the most comprehensive and appliable framework to all businesses. - CX is understood to exist, be important, but no one can get their arms around what it is for business. - We know how to do CX, but not what it is. - CX as a practitioner discipline may be mature, with a body of knowledge, a certification and CXPA, but CX as a valuable business discipline among senior business leaders is unknown.